MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Customize/Shell-Launcher.md

 ```

 > [!NOTE]
-> The script above includes examples of multiple configuration options, including removing a custom shell and disabling Shell Launcher.
+> The previous script includes examples of multiple configuration options, including removing a custom shell and disabling Shell Launcher.
 It is not intended to be run as-is.

 ## Shell Launcher user rights

 A custom shell is launched with the same level of user rights as the account that is signed in.
-This means that a user with administrator rights can perform any system action that requires administrator rights, including launching other applications with administrator rights, while a user without administrator rights cannot.
+This means that a user with administrator rights can perform any system action that requires administrator rights, including launching other applications with administrator rights, while a user without administrator rights can't.

 > [!WARNING]
 > If your shell application requires administrator rights and needs to be elevated, and User Account Control (UAC) is present on your device, you must disable UAC in order for Shell Launcher to launch the shell application.

-## Related topics
+## Related articles

 - [Unbranded Boot](unbranded-boot.md)
 - [Custom Logon](custom-logon.md)